LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 Technical Tips for Featured Section Optimization

 The thumbnail is the first impression for each featured item and dramatically affects whether someone clicks.
-Create custom thumbnails for your featured content using Canva — bright, clean, with a clear headline visible even at small sizes.
-Avoid screenshots of websites or document pages as thumbnails; they are visually muddy and do not communicate value at a glance.
+Create custom thumbnails using Canva — bright, clean, with a clear headline visible even at small sizes.
+Avoid screenshots of websites or document pages as thumbnails; they are visually muddy.
+LinkedIn renders Featured section thumbnails at approximately 1128 x 635 pixels on desktop.
+Any text on the thumbnail needs to be readable at half size on mobile — limit thumbnail text to six words maximum and use high-contrast color combinations.

 Keeping Your Featured Section Current